-Here some ideas when it comes to food
+Here are some ideas when it comes to food

 Where ever you go in the world we know it as bologna, but here it’s called Mortadella it's an Italian sausage made from ground pork and pork fat It’s decadent and amazing with a glass of prosecco.

-Bologna popular of the neapolitan pizza, so think thicker, softer crust it’s a perfect snack.
+Bologna is popular the Neapolitan pizza, so think thicker, softer crust it’s a perfect snack.